zongben/proot.nvim/README.md

     lsp = nil, -- ignore lsp clients by name e.g. { "pyright", "tsserver" }
   },
   events = {
+    -- called when new project is found detected = function(name, path)
+    end
     -- called when you change the directory entered = function(path)
     end